the age of stars in the universe was estimated incorrectly

 Prior to this, the evolution of white dwarfs was considered as a predictable linear cooling process.
 This direct relationship between the age of a star and its temperature was used by scientists as a natural clock, with the help of which the age of star clusters was determined.

-Now, white dwarfs burning hydrogen can force researchers to reconsider the age of many star clusters: some of these estimates may have an inaccuracy of up to a billion years (!).
+Now, white dwarfs that burn hydrogen can force researchers to reconsider the age of many star clusters: some of these estimates may have an inaccuracy of up to a billion years (!).

 “Our discovery challenges the definition of white dwarfs as we offer a new vision of how stars age.
 We are now studying other clusters like M13 to further reveal the conditions in which stars retain a thin hydrogen envelope that allows them to age more slowly.” – said the co-author of the study, Professor Francesco Ferraro (Francesco Ferraro) from the University of Bologna.